AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/configure-mobile-apps-using-aep-sdk.md

 ---
-title: Configuring mobile applications using Adobe Experience Platform SDK
+title: Configure a mobile application using Adobe Experience Platform SDK
 description: To send In-App Messages or Push Notifications with an Experience Cloud SDK application, a mobile app has to be set up in Adobe Experience Platform Launch and be configured in Adobe Campaign
 feature: Mobile SDK V5
 topics: Mobile